iudx/iudx-auth-server/README.md

 ```
 This will install the AAA server at `/home/auth/`.

 The system will reboot after the setup.
-After which, the auth server should be
+After which, the AAA server should be
 ready at https://localhost.

 Please read the API documentation at http://auth.iudx.org.in